 - Doctor of Surgery (DS, DSurg).

-Requirements for admission to leading medical universities in the United States and Europe may vary, but most medical schools have the following requirements:
+Admission requirements to major medical universities in the United States and Europe may differ, but most medical schools have the following requirements:

 - Good grades in biology, chemistry and math

-- Results of language tests for knowledge of English, French or another language of instruction
+- Results of language proficiency tests in English, French, or another language of instruction

-- The results of medical examinations confirming mental and physical health.
+- Results of medical examinations confirming mental and physical health.

-- Confirmation of financial ability to pay for tuition (student loan, own funds in a bank account, confirmation of grant support).
+- Proof of financial ability to pay tuition (student loan, own funds in a bank account, proof of grant support).

-- Diploma of completion of undergraduate or completion of several university courses in another country
+- Diploma of completion of a bachelor's degree or several university courses in another country

 - Letters of recommendation

-- Information on volunteer experiences, such as working as hospital support staff
+- Information on volunteer experience, such as working as a hospital support staff

-- Information on work experience in the medical field (nursing, home care, Red Cross, etc.).
+- Information about experience in the medical field (nursing, home care, Red Cross, etc.)

-Some universities organize a medical test in English, entrance exams in biology, chemistry.
+Some universities have medical tests in English and entrance exams in biology and chemistry.

-Many foreign students planning to study medicine abroad are completing the first stage of study at medical schools in their countries.
-This helps to prepare for admission, to master the theoretical foundations - in addition, a bachelor's diploma or certificate of completion of 1, 2 courses allows you to enter foreign universities without studying in preparatory programs.
+Many international students planning to study medicine abroad complete the first stage of their studies at medical schools in their home countries.
+It helps to prepare for the admission, to master the theoretical bases, moreover, the bachelor's diploma or the certificate on the completion of the 1st or 2nd year allows to enter the foreign universities without studying on the preparatory programs.

-When moving from one medical school to another, it is important not how many years you studied, but how much medical loans you have earned.
+When you move from one medical school to another, it is not how many years you have studied, but how many medical credits you have earned.

-What should I look for when choosing a medical university abroad?
+What to look for when choosing a medical school abroad?

 - Language of instruction

-- Number and list of countries recognizing a diploma
+- Number and list of countries that recognize the diploma

 - Tuition and living expenses